smarthomeNG/plugins/backend/README.md

 ## Requirements

+This version of the plugin needs **SmartHomeNG v1.4 or newer**.

-This plugin is running under Python >= 3.4 as well as the libs cherrypy and jinja2.
+This plugin is running under **Python >= 3.4** as well as the libs cherrypy and jinja2.
 You can install them with:
 ```
 (sudo apt-get install python-cherrypy)
 sudo pip3 install cherrypy